Avioimpex Flight 110: Passengers and crew

 Eighty percent of the passengers were citizens of Yugoslavia, mostly ethnic Albanians, while the remainder were citizens of Macedonia.
 The four members of the flight crew were Russian and the four cabin crew members were Macedonian.
 Among the passengers was a French United Nations High Commissioner for Refugees (UNHCR) official in his mid-20s who had just returned from an assignment in war-torn Bosnia and Herzegovina.

 Aftermath

-Due to Flight 110 being the third aviation disaster in a sixteen-month period to take place in his country, Minister of Urban Planning, Civil Engineering, Communications and Ecology Antoni Pesev resigned.
+Due to Flight 110 being the third aviation disaster in a 16-month period to take place in his country, Minister of Urban Planning, Civil Engineering, Communications and Ecology Antoni Pesev resigned.
 The pilots association complained of broken equipment and poor safety standards at both Skopje and Ohrid Airports.

-On 1 December 1993, the initial survivor died without ever regaining consciousness in the days following the crash of Avioimpex Flight 110.
+On 1 December 1993, the initial survivor died without ever regaining consciousness.

 Flight 110 remains the deadliest aviation disaster to ever take place in Macedonia.

 Cause

 The cause of the crash was attributed to a violation of the airport traffic pattern by the crew of Flight 110, who initiated a turn into rising terrain.
 A contributing factor was their decision to proceed with the approach even though they were not receiving a navigational signal due to being out of range of the VOR station.
 In addition, the air traffic controller's transmissions were spoken in Macedonian, but the crew of the aircraft communicated in Russian and English.